opendatalab-no/opendatalab-no.github.io/_use/005-introduction.md

 Martin, Sébastien, et al. "Open data: Barriers, risks and opportunities."
 Proceedings of the 13th European Conference on eGovernment: ECEG.
 2013.

+Martin, Chris.
+"Barriers to the Open Government Data Agenda: Taking a Multi‐Level Perspective."
+Policy & Internet 6.3 (2014): 217-240.

+Toots, Maarja, et al. "Open data as enabler of public service co-creation: exploring the drivers and barriers."
+E-Democracy and Open Government (CeDEM), 2017 Conference for.
+IEEE, 2017.